ratajs/sed-RISC-V-simulator/README.md

 This `sed` script accepts a `.hex` file with one hexadecimal word (32 bits) per line and starts executing it from the beginning.

+To support ecall 5 (input from stdin), run it with an extra `-` argument (for example `./simulator.sed ./mem.hex -`) and feed it with an extra newline after the memory content (an empty line at the end of the `.hex` file or an enter after running the command).

 Currently supported instructions:
 * addi
 * andi